The Kinnane Brothers

-The Kinnane Brothers are an American filmmaking collective from Little Compton, Rhode Island, composed of eight brothers—Charles, Daniel, Patrick, Brendan, Peter, John, and William Kinnane—and their brother-in-law, Jeffrey Azize.
+The Kinnane Brothers are an American filmmaking collective from Rhode Island, composed of seven brothers—Charles, Daniel, Patrick, Brendan, Peter, John, and William Kinnane—and their brother-in-law, Jeffrey Azize.
 The group works collectively on directing, writing, producing, and editing films and documentaries.
-Their credits include Solo Mio (scheduled for 2026), Home Team (2022), and Water Brother: The Sid Abbruzzi Story (2024), as well as a series of short films created with actor Kevin James.
+Their credits include Solo Mio (2026), Home Team (2022), and Water Brother: The Sid Abbruzzi Story (2024), as well as a series of short films created with actor Kevin James.

 Early life and background

 The brothers grew up in Little Compton, Rhode Island.
 According to The Boston Globe, as children they made videos together on an old VHS camera, a pastime that eventually led to professional filmmaking.
 In 2017 they launched a family-run film and media company.
 Coverage has noted their collaborative production approach, with writing, directing, and post-production handled within the family.

 Kevin James collaborations and viral shorts (2020)

 In 2020 the Kinnane Brothers partnered with Kevin James to produce more than 50 short comedies during the COVID-19 pandemic.
 One of the most recognized was the Sound Guy series, which featured James digitally inserted into scenes from well-known films.
 The brothers wrote, directed, filmed, and edited the projects while working in isolation with James.
 Their collaboration was covered by The Hollywood Reporter, Variety, and No Film School.